A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

-We briefly return here to the discrete population model mentioned at the beginning of the paper, in which there is a fixed population of size $N$ and, at rate $\mu=\mu_N$, each individual acquires beneficial mutations that increase the individual's fitness by $s=s_N$.
-We believe that, if the mutation rate is sufficiently large, then the evolution of an individual's fitness over time can reasonably be approximated by Brownian motion, and the results established in this paper should carry over to the discrete model.
-In particular, the fitness distribution of the population should evolve like a Gaussian traveling wave.
 Furthermore, because the convergence of random walks to Brownian motion is not sensitive to the step size distribution of the random walk (assuming finiteness of the second moment), we believe that this correspondence should extend to discrete models in which the fitness change resulting from a mutation is random, and mutations could be deleterious as well as beneficial.
+See \cite{f13} and \cite{grbhd12} for detailed nonrigorous work on the evolution of populations in which mutations have a random effect on fitness.

-Note that in the discrete population model mentioned above, the standard deviation of the number of mutations that an individual gets in one time unit is $\sqrt{\mu_N}$, so the standard deviation of the fitness change of an individual in one time unit is $s_N \sqrt{\mu_N}$.
-In the branching Brownian motion model, the standard deviation of the fitness change of a particle in one time unit is $\beta_N$, so we have the correspondence
+Recall that although the number of particles varies over time in the branching Brownian motion model, the parameters and initial conditions can be chosen so that the size of the population stays the same order of magnitude on the time scale of interest.
+We will therefore compare the discrete population model with $N$ individuals to branching Brownian motion with the parameters indexed by $N$ and chosen so that the number of particles is within a constant multiple of $N$.
+To see how the parameters match up, note that in the discrete population model, the standard deviation of the number of mutations that an individual gets in one time unit is $\sqrt{\mu_N}$, so the standard deviation of the fitness change of an individual in one time unit is $s_N \sqrt{\mu_N}$.
+Because the standard deviation of the position of a Brownian motion with drift after one time unit equals one, the standard deviation of the fitness change of a particle in one time unit in the branching Brownian motion model is $\beta_N$.
+This leads to the correspondence

 Furthermore, (\ref{mainNn}) below states that for the branching Brownian motion model, if (\ref{Zasm}) and (\ref{Yasm}) hold, the number of particles in the system at later times is of the order $\beta_N^{1/3} \rho_N^{-3} e^{\rho_N L_N} e^{-\rho_N^3/3 \beta_N}$, which suggests the correspondence